wp-plugins/genesis-admin-bar-plus/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added styles for RTL languages.
+* Removed German translation files, and included a link in the new Translation section of the readme.

 = 1.2.0 =
 * Added support for Genesis Simple Breadcrumbs plugin.
 * Added support for Free Child Themes support board.